-The latest research into fast bowling has revealed two simple changes to your action can go 50% of the way to top bowling speed.
+Research into fast bowling has revealed two simple changes to your action goes 50% of the way to top bowling speed.

 Because I'm going to show you the results of my extensive research into the physics of throwing and the anatomy of the human body.
 Fast bowling should be surprisingly simple and can be taught to anyone who has the dedication to stick at it.

 What has physics got to do with fast bowling?

 There are three concepts that govern fast bowling.
 Good technique allows you to successfully perform all three in the correct order.
 The good news is that good technique is very easy to understand.

 First let's look at the three concepts: